Policy 3570P - Student Records/Maintenance of School Records

 15. Log pertaining to release of student’s record; and

-16. Disciplinary information.
+16. Disciplinary records.

 Records for a special education student with disabilities who graduates or permanently withdraws from the School, including eligibility documentation, IEPs, consents, and written notices will, for at least six years, be maintained until such time or when the School has been given written consent from the parent(s) and/or adult former student to destroy the records or transfer the records to the parent(s) or to the student if the student has succeeded to the rights of the parents.
 Such written records of individual students are confidential and shall be shredded under supervision of the staff member responsible for the records if not released to the parent(s) and/or adult former student.
 The records manager should maintain a log that documents the date of destruction or release of records.